Post

 Post Image

-Co-Ex-Tec Maintenance Supervisor, Navindra Persaud, had been doing short cardio runs, but an invitation from a friend propelled his fitness regimen to another level.
+Co-Ex-Tec Maintenance Supervisor Navindra Persaud had been doing short cardio runs, but an invitation from a friend propelled his fitness regimen to another level.
 In 2009, a classmate invited Navindra to join the Acura 10 Miler event.
-Soon after, he did 2 half marathons, then a full marathon.
+Soon after, he completed 2 half marathons, followed by a full marathon.
 He went on to do six more, including the famous NYC marathon, though his favorite was the event in Ottawa.
-“I also did two 30km runs and a 50km Ultra-Marathon in the Niagara Region, which was a real test of endurance and fitness under a smothering 31 degrees Centigrade.”
+“I also completed two 30km runs and a 50km Ultra-Marathon in the Niagara Region, which was a real test of endurance and fitness under a stifling 31 degrees Centigrade.”

-“To run a marathon requires intense discipline, dedication, hard core training and a good, balanced diet.”
+“To run a marathon requires intense discipline, dedication, hard-core training, and a well-balanced diet.”

-Navindra doesn’t follow a special diet, but does consume fresh home cooked meals, lots of fruits and vegetables and sufficient water.
-Leading up to a race, he trains 6 days a week for 16 weeks, followed by a two-week tapering off.
-“I keep motivated by training all year, even when it’s cold.”
-And he signs up for events all year long to help push him to train.
-And the added benefit?
-“Training helps me physically and mentally in my daily activities, and helps to release stress.”
+Navindra doesn’t follow a special diet but consumes fresh home-cooked meals, lots of fruits and vegetables, and sufficient water.
+Leading up to a race, he trains six days a week for 16 weeks, followed by a two-week tapering off.
+“I stay motivated by training all year, even when it’s cold.”
+He signs up for events throughout the year to maintain his training schedule.
+The added benefit?
+“Training helps me physically and mentally in my daily activities and helps to reduce stress.”

-With the support of his wife and two sons, Navindra runs to support charitable causes and for his own personal enjoyment.
-“I set myself small achievable goals,” he says, like clocking a better time, or pushing his distance.
+With the support of his wife and two sons, Navindra runs to support charitable causes and for his personal enjoyment.
+“I set myself small achievable goals,” he says, like achieving a better time or increasing his distance.
 He shares a few basic running tips for anyone just getting started:

 What’s next for this Co-Ex-Tec employee?